Scholarships and Awards

 Some global opportunities are more expensive than others — but this doesn’t mean you can’t find an opportunity that works for you.
 Check out these unique programs that include special funding to help you overcome financial barriers.

-Through the McCall MacBain International Fellowships, you could spend a year immersing yourself in another culture while working and studying abroad.
-Up to 10 fellowships of $23,500 are available for McMaster students each year.
+Through the McCall MacBain International Fellowship (MMIF) opportunity, you could spend one year immersing yourself in another culture: learning a new language, working and studying abroad.
+Up to 10 fellowships are available for McMaster students each year, valued at upwards of $30,000.

-McCall MacBain International Fellowships include three terms to provide you with a well-rounded global experience:
+McCall MacBain International Fellowships include three terms abroad, in the non-English speaking country of your choice, to provide you with a well-rounded and fully-funded global experience.
+Twelve months are divided into three 4-month terms as follows:

 • Work experience